asclepius/paulkulyk.com/blog/_posts/2008-06-10-a-brief-discussion-of-code-coverage-types.markdown

 ----

 If you enjoyed this post, you may also enjoy the [Testing Anti-Patterns series](http://jasonrudolph.com/blog/testing-anti-patterns-how-to-fail-with-100-test-coverage/ "jasonrudolph.com/blog - Testing Anti-Patterns"): a series of essays taken from a conference talk titled, [How To Fail With 100% Test Coverage](http://blog.thinkrelevance.com/2008/5/23/how-to-fail-with-100-test-coverage "Relevance Blog : How To Fail With 100% Test Coverage").
-Check the [schedule](http://thinkrelevance.com/events "Relevance: Events") for a talk near you.

 --